camsjams/book-builder/README.md

 * script to generate a table of contents from the markdown files

 v1.3.0
+* add support for charts, maps, image files

+v1.4.0
 * script to assist in creation of the index from the markdown files

+v1.5.0
+* add support for Markdown styling via CSS or the like

 v2.0.0
 * script to generate an approved book format for the final document